aws/aws-toolkit-vscode/extension-readme.md

 ## <a id="cdk-apps"></a>AWS CDK Applications

-The AWS Toolkit for VS Code enables you to work with [AWS Cloud Development Kit (AWS CDK)](https://aws.amazon.com/cdk/) applications.
+The AWS Toolkit enables you to work with [AWS Cloud Development Kit (AWS CDK)](https://aws.amazon.com/cdk/) applications.
 Using the [AWS CDK Explorer](#ui-components-cdk-expl) on the Toolkit, you can view CDK applications within your Workspace that have been synthesized.

 Example: